Campus Clubs Handbook

 To form a club on campus, you must first charter the organization in order to be officially recognized by Highlands.
 A student organization must be chartered in order to:

-*Funding is not guaranteed and is based on the availability of funds
+*Funding is not guaranteed and is based on the availability of funds.
+To learn more, visit the ASNMHU webpage.

 **Chartering does not constitute an endorsement of a club’s program or purposes by Highlands.
 If examples of misuse, non-use, or misconduct of a charter become evident, university recognition will be withdrawn and the charter may be revoked.

-B. A club/organization’s membership must consist of at least 75% students.
+C. A club/organization’s membership must consist of at least 85% current NMHU students

-C. A club/organization’s adviser must be a faculty/staff member with at least part-time status.
+D. A club/organization’s adviser must be a faculty/staff member with at least part-time status

-D. Neither membership in, nor services provided by the club, shall be denied to anyone on the basis of race, color, religion, national origin, physical or mental handicap, age, sex, sexual preference, ancestry, or medical condition.
+E. Neither membership in, nor services provided by the club, shall be denied to anyone on the basis of race, color, religion, national origin, ability, age, gender, sex, sexual preference, ancestry, or medical condition

-E. The club/organization must adhere to the constitution/bylaws of the club.
+F. The club/organization must adhere to the constitution/bylaws of the club

-F. The club must also adhere to all applicable local, state, federal and university regulations including those outlined in the Highlands Code of Student Conduct.
+G. The club must also adhere to all applicable local, state, federal, and university regulations, including those outlined in the NMHU Student Code of Conduct

 As a condition of being recognized by the university, student clubs/organizations must apply or reapply for chartering each academic year.
 Clubs who are rechartering must do so no later than September 15.
 New clubs/organization may charter at any time.
-The following outlines the step-by-step process necessary for chartering or rechartering a student club/organization:
+Submit your application for charter on Engage

 Each club/organization must submit a constitution or by-laws.
 If the club/organization does not have a specified set of bylaws, a set of operational guidelines are required.
-The following information should be included in the document which must also accompany the application:
+The following information should be included in the document which must be uploaded on the application form:

 - Name and purpose of the organization